 Accelerate (Warner Bros. ’08) Rating: B+

+To continue where I left off on my Around the Sun review...
 Fortunately, the band decided to stage a surprising comeback, consistently rocking out on a smartly concise 11-track, 35-minute album that sound-wise recalls mid-'80s albums like Lifes Rich Pageant and Document.
 I wouldn't quite put this album at that high level, but it is the band's best post-Berry album to date, as a re-energized R.E.M. obviously heard the critics of their recent output and decided to emphasize the guitars again at long last.
 Stipe too sounds much more engaged this time out, and Mills' long-lost harmonies often reappear as well and are always welcome.
-On the downside, some of these songs, such as (the still quite good) "Man-Sized Wreath," sound a little too familiar, and the album lacks the flat-out classic songs of their very best albums.
+On the downside, some of these songs, such as (the still quite good) "Man-Sized Wreath," sound a little too familiar, and the album lacks the all-time classic R.E.M. songs of their very best albums.
 That said, Accelerate is extremely enjoyable from start to finish, and is all the more so since it seemed unlikely that I'd ever say that again about an R.E.M. album after the dispiriting failure that was Around The Sun.
-Among the hard-charging, riff-driven highlights are "Living Well Is The Best Revenge" (love its music and its lyrical conceit), "Supernatural Superserious" (the album's first single and a damn good one at that), the moody, intense, rocking title track, and the anthemic, air guitar-worthy “Mr. Richards,” while mellower entries such as "Hollow Man" (whose more upbeat chorus is rousingly self-lacerating) and "Until The Day Is Done" (which has the instant feel of a classic R.E.M. ballad) are impressive as well, particularly the latter song which is probably the album’s best along with “Living Well Is The Best Revenge.”
+Among the hard-charging, riff-driven highlights are "Living Well Is The Best Revenge" (dig its music and its lyrical conceit), "Supernatural Superserious" (the album's first single and a damn good one at that), the moody, intense, rocking title track, and the anthemic, air guitar-worthy “Mr. Richards,” while mellower entries such as "Hollow Man" (whose more upbeat chorus is rousingly self-lacerating) and especially "Until The Day Is Done" (which has the instant feel of a classic R.E.M. ballad) are impressive as well.
 The rest of the album is less impressive, but the sparse keyboard-led semi-ballad “Houston” and "Sing For The Submarine" (a comparative epic at 4:50) are winningly atmospheric, and the short last two tracks, the punk-ish "Horse To Water" and the annoyingly silly but still sort of fun “I’m Gonna DJ,” at least add some needed variety.
 New producer Jacknife Lee recorded Accelerate with minimal fuss, a smart strategy after their overly labored last few albums, while drummer Bill Rieflin and multi-instrumentalist Scott McCaughey (ex-Young Fresh Fellows and current The Minus 5, which also features Buck) help flesh out the band’s sound, which is agreeably aggressive and stripped-down, as R.E.M. on the whole seem reinvigorated.

 Live At The Olympia (Warner Bros. ’09) Rating: A-